As soon as the page loads, you want a certain function to be called.

 is that created

 will be called a little sooner.
-This means you'll get your data just a tiny bit faster.
+This means you'll get your data just a tiny bit faster, although this difference is often negligible.